 Most UK businesses have a traditional hierarchy system of managers, and – while most are polite – they still expect a high level of respect, and are known for being firm and effective.

-Typically, people work from 9am to 5pm with an hour’s lunch break.
+In general, people work from 9am to 5pm with an hour’s lunch break.
 However, more senior members of staff will often put in longer hours, miss lunch breaks, and are known for checking their emails late into the night.

 Some companies employ ‘flexi time’, where employees can effectively choose their own hours, and work overtime to claim back at a later date.